DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 <table class="overpowered-scores" id="overpowered-table">
 </table>

 *Scores may vary, depending on how specifics are interpreted by players.
-Use the Adventures from the Deluxe edition for true competition.*
+Use the the same adventure key and bot name for true competition.*

 > Web App built with the incredible [Dicier font](https://speakthesky.itch.io/typeface-dicier) by [Speak the Sky](https://speakthesky.com/) and uses the [CRT effect](http://aleclownes.com/2017/02/01/crt-display.html) from Alec Lownes.
 Pixel robots from [Torben Boekemeyer]([https://mounirtohami.itch.io/26-animated-pixelart-robots](https://torbenboekemeyer.me/)).